twillis449/ALBUS_ionosphere/README.md

 and matplotlib for the system to work.
 A number of support programs to handle RINEX files are also needed.
 These programs are specified in the INSTALL file.

+More sites (especiallgfzrnxy Geosciences Australia) are now producing only RINEX3 files.
+For analysis, we use RINEX2 files.
+To convert RINEX3 to RINEX2 you need to get and install gfzrnx, available from https://gnss.gfz-potsdam.de/services/gfzrnx and RX3name (see http://acc.igs.org/software.html) Unfortunately these programs see to be available only in binary format.